An orangery can add the 'wow' factor to any home. Interested to know more? Our handy guide will give you the low-down.

 In addition, think carefully about the materials.
-Steer clear of uPVC, and consider something like Accoya, a modified timber, instead.
+Steer clear of uPVC orangeries, and consider something like Accoya, a modified timber, or aluminium frames instead.

-While planning permission is not usually required for an orangery, you need to check this.
+While planning permission is not usually required for a typical orangery, you need to check this.
 If you find permission is needed, be sure to factor this into your budgeting.